 Mr Nano was in a small meeting room, his face round and genial, with a closecropped beard.
-His manner imposes calm.
-He has fluent English and a large, Buddhalike stomach.
+His manner English and a large, Buddhalike stomach.
 The acting prime minister, Bashkim Fino, was in the room but all activity centred on Mr Nano.